avinashbabudonthu/java/java/aws/ec2/README.md

 # Load Balancer
 * Routing appliances that maintains a consistant DNS entry and balances requests to multiple instances
 * Load balancer is essentially a router instance that provides a stable end point to reliably send your users and set DNS entries to.
-Load balancer will keep track of which Ips are available and send users to them efficiently
+Load balancer will keep track of which IPs are available and send users to them efficiently

 # Creating an AMI from Ec2 Instance
 * AWS console